 - Maintain a healthy weight.

 - Avoid unsafe sex.

-- Be up to date on vaccinations for influenza, pneumonia, tetanus/diphtheria/pertussis, and shingles.
+- Stay up to date on vaccinations for influenza, pneumonia, tetanus/diphtheria/pertussis, shingles, and COVID-19.

 - Learn how to protect yourself from other hepatitis viruses.